 - Patent right in biotechnology invention

 Application of Violet Biotechnology

 - Bodies such as the Organization for Economic Cooperation and Development (OECD) and the World Intellectual Property Organization (WIPO) have conducted separate studies about intellectual biotechnology property.
-WIPO is a permanent body of UN who is responsible for international cooperation in intellectual property.
+WIPO is a permanent body of the UN that is responsible for international cooperation in intellectual property.
 Their finding has been used to produce various reports for making governments aware of the potential issues and to offer some suggested solutions.
-Providing intellectual property protection for biotech is a controversial issue and, it is likely that in the initial short term improvements will be at a national and regional level.
+Providing intellectual property protection for biotech is a controversial issue, and it is likely that in the initial short term improvements will be at a national and regional level.

-- In the mid-1960s a few countries as Germany, the USA gave any IPRs to plant varieties.
-This made plant breeding industries to make pressure on their country due to which 10 western European countries made a diplomatic process in the early-1960s.
-These events eventually culminated to protect the International Union for Protection of New Varieties of Plants (UPOV).
+- In the mid-1960s, a few countries as Germany, the USA gave any IPRs to plant varieties.
+This made plant breeding industries to make pressure on their country due to which ten western European countries made a diplomatic process in the early-1960s.
+These events eventually culminated in protecting the International Union for Protection of New Varieties of Plants (UPOV).
 The UPOV Convention was signed in 1961.